AliAshrafAnwaar/recipe_app/report.md

 The data structure for the Recipe App will include the following collections:

-- **Users**: Stores user information such as userID, username, email, phoneNumber, bio, image, recipes (Set of recipe IDs), and favourites (Set of recipe IDs).
+- **Users**: Stores user information such as:
-- **Recipes**: Stores recipe information such as recipeID, title, description, userID, imageLink, date, ratings (List of doubles), likes (Set of user IDs), comments (List of maps with userID and comment text), and favourites (Set of user IDs).
+  - `userID`: Unique identifier for the user
+  - `username`: User's display name
+  - `email`: Email address
+  - `phoneNumber`: Contact number
+  - `bio`: Short biography
+  - `image`: Profile picture URL
+  - `recipes`: Set of recipe IDs created by the user
+  - `favourites`: Set of recipe IDs marked as favorites

+- **Recipes**: Stores recipe information such as:
+  - `recipeID`: Unique identifier for the recipe
+  - `title`: Recipe title
+  - `description`: Detailed description
+  - `userID`: ID of the user who created the recipe
+  - `imageLink`: URL to the recipe image
+  - `date`: Creation date
+  - `ratings`: List of ratings (as doubles)
+  - `likes`: Set of user IDs who liked the recipe
+  - `comments`: List of maps containing `userID` and comment text
+  - `favourites`: Set of user IDs who marked the recipe as favorite

 #### Integration

-1. **Setup Firebase**: Initialize Firebase in the Flutter app by adding the necessary dependencies and configuring Firebase in the `main.dart` file.
+1. **Setup Firebase**:
+   - Initialize Firebase in the Flutter app by adding the necessary dependencies.
+   - Configure Firebase in the `main.dart` file to connect with the app.

+2. **Authentication**:
-2. **Authentication**: Implement Firebase Authentication to manage user sign-up, sign-in, and sign-out functionalities.
+   - Implement Firebase Authentication to manage user sign-up, sign-in, and sign-out functionalities.

-3. **Firestore Integration**: Use the Firestore plugin to interact with the Firestore database.
-Implement functions to add, update, retrieve, and delete data from the Firestore collections.
+3. **Firestore Integration**:
+   - Use the Firestore plugin to interact with the Firestore database.
+   - Implement CRUD (Create, Read, Update, Delete) functions for managing data in the Firestore collections.

-4. **Real-time Updates**: Leverage Firestore's real-time capabilities to synchronize data across the app in real-time.
+4. **Real-time Updates**:
+   - Leverage Firestore's real-time capabilities to synchronize data across the app seamlessly.

-5. **Security Rules**: Define Firestore security rules to protect user data and ensure only authorized access.
+5. **Security Rules**:
+   - Define Firestore security rules to ensure user data is protected and only authorized access is allowed.

-6. **Offline Support**: Enable Firestore's offline support to allow the app to function without an internet connection.
+6. **Offline Support**:
+   - Enable Firestore's offline support to ensure the app remains functional without an internet connection.

+#### My Implementation Steps

+1. Spent three hours brainstorming UI concepts and finalizing the primary screens.
+Implemented the core screens: `Home()`, `Profile()`, `PostCard()`, `PostDetails()`, and `Menu()`.
+2. Dedicated two hours to designing the user model and analyzing user requirements.
+Finalized the UI for authentication screens (Sign In, Sign Up, Forgot Password).
+Added new screens such as `Search()` and selected an optimal color palette for the application.
+3. Initiated the implementation of authentication, storage, and Firestore integration using Firebase.
+Completed email and password-based authentication, with plans to incorporate Google Authentication for future enhancements.
+4. Integrated Firebase Storage and Firestore for managing profile and post images.
+Added a feature allowing users to update their details, including phone number, username, and bio.
+5. Began developing the "My Listings" screen, enabling users to view their personal listings.
+Implemented pagination on the `Home()` screen to optimize performance for large datasets.
+6. Focused on testing, identifying gaps in the app, and implementing a responsive UI for web support.
+Prioritized bypassing CORS issues while refining core functionalities and enhancing the overall user experience.

-By following this implementation plan, the Recipe App will effectively utilize Firebase Firestore to provide a scalable, real-time, and secure database solution.
+By following this implementation plan, the Recipe App will leverage Firebase Firestore to provide a scalable, real-time, and secure database solution while ensuring an optimal user experience.